 #3 Overseed Your Lawn

-If you’re set on a grass lawn, you can still keep maintenance to a minimum by overseeding in the fall.
+If you’re set on a grass lawn, you can still keep maintenance minimal by overseeding in the fall.

 Weeds will fan out their root systems as the grass goes dormant in winter, so take a preemptive approach in mid-fall by cutting your grass down to about an inch high and rake up the clippings.
 Spread out new grass seed, water regularly, and add fertilizer once the new grass germinates.

-The healthier and denser the lawn is before winter, the less of an opportunity for weeds to take over.
+The healthier and denser the lawn is before winter, the less opportunity weeds have to take over.
 That means less work (and mowing and edging!) you’ll need to do in spring.

 Related: Season-by-Season Lawn Care Tips